 What will renaming SH1 cost ratepayers?

-All costs associated with renaming SH1 will be met by the Transport Agency as part of our SH1 Revocation Agreement.
-Approximately $100,000 has been allocated by the Transport Agency to cover our staff time and any other costs associated with renaming SH1.
+Some of the costs associated with renaming SH1 will be met by Waka Kotahi as part of our SH1 Revocation Agreement.
+Approximately $100,000 has been allocated by Waka Kotahi to date to cover our staff time and other costs associated with renaming SH1.

 How was the $100,000 figure arrived at?

-The value was requested by Council, and approved by the Transport Agency.
+The value was requested by Council, and approved by Waka Kotahi.
 The costs for carrying out this type of exercise varies from region to region, dependant of extent, complexity, and availability of resource and is agreed on a case-by-case basis.

 Will funding be made available to help affected businesses and property owners' deal with changing address details?

-The process of renaming SH1 is being funded by the Transport Agency as part of our SH1 Revocation Agreement.
+The process of renaming SH1 is being part-funded by Waka Kotahi as part of our SH1 Revocation Agreement.
 Decisions about what assistance will be available to affected businesses and property owners will be made once we have certainty around what is changing.

 When will the section of the Kāpiti Expressway from Te Kowhai Road to Ōtaki be renamed?

-The section of the Kāpiti Expressway from Te Kowhai Road to Ōtaki will be renamed after construction of this Expressway is completed and as part of the Peka Peka to Ōtaki SH1 revocation process.
+The section of the Kāpiti Expressway from Te Kowhai Road to Ōtaki will be renamed as part of the Peka Peka to Ōtaki SH1 revocation process.